 - Communicate what YOU really want sexually.
-Express what you enjoy and also what you are not comfortable with. - Listen carefully to what your partner wants and does not want. - Find the kind of sexual contact you both are happy with. - When exploring new territory sexually, pay particular attention to make sure both of you are clearly happy or stop - Communicate clearly to your partner/date what your limits are.
+Express what you enjoy and also what you are not comfortable with. - Communicate clearly to your partner/date what your limits are.
 Be prepared to defend your limits.
 If you mean No, then say "No," and don't give mixed messages.
-You

-- have the right to be respected and you are NOT responsible for your partner/date's feelings or reactions. - Both partners have a responsibility in preventing unwanted sexual contact.
-Either party must recognize that no means no, regardless of when the other person says it, and regardless of whether you think they are saying "yes" nonverbally.
+You have the right to be respected and you are NOT responsible for your partner/date's feelings or reactions. - Both partners have a responsibility in preventing unwanted sexual contact.
+Men must recognize that no means no, regardless when she says it, and regardless whether you think she is saying "yes" nonverbally.
 If a person says "no" and is still coerced or forced into having sex, then a rape has occurred. - If you feel unsafe, leave the situation immediately fifty to seventy percent of rapes are perpetrated by an acquaintance of the victim.